Sentdex/BCI/README.md

 # The data

 Currently, the data available is 16-channel FFT 0-60Hz, sampled at a rate of about 25/second.
+Data is contained in directories labeled as `left`, `right`, or `none`.
+These directories contain numpy arrays of this FFT data collected where I was thinking of moving a square on the screen in this directions.

 I am not sure where I want to put the data, but, for now, it's available here:
 <strong>Download:</strong> https://hkinsley.com/static/downloads/bci/model_data.7z

+I plan to upload more and more as I create more data.

 *File structure*:
 <ul>